 Martin Meyer is vice-rector for international affairs and director of InnoLab.
-He is also a professor in the Networked Value Systems (NeVS) group within the School of Technology and Innovations.
+He is also a professor in the School of Technology and Innovations.
 Martin is known for his work on science, technology and innovation as well as the Triple Helix of university-industry-government relations.
 He joined from Scotland where he was Dean and Head of the University of Aberdeen Business School as well as Professor of Business and Innovation.
 Martin retains a link to Aberdeen as a visiting professor and holds a visiting appointment at Katholieke Universiteit Leuven (Belgium).
 Martin serves on the advisory boards of a number of international business schools, has acted as a volunteer and mentor for accreditation agencies, such as the AACSB, and was the vice chair of the Research Steering Group of the Chartered Association of Business Schools.

 Martin's research focuses on knowledge exchange, academic patenting and emerging science-based technologies.
 Martin's most recent work focuses on innovation intermediaries, interdisciplinary research and research performance as well as innovation opportunity spaces.
 He is also interested in the bibliometric analysis of science and technology and their interrelationships.

 More specifically, Martin's research interests include: